Trailer for the 1963 film version.

 |Stoking the fire in the 1963 film.|

-The lessons from the novel and the excellent film are as relevant today as they were in 1954 or 1963 — if not even more so.
+The lessons from the novel and the excellent 1963 film version are as relevant today as they were then — if not more so.
 America, Europe, the Middle East, and Asia are all in the throes of violently bitter partisan politics.
-Many nations are seeing nationalist political movements rising up that threaten the advancement of civilization, and limit or turn back progress on societal and scientific development.
+Many nations are seeing nationalist political movements rising up that threaten the advancement of civilization and limit or turn back progress on societal and scientific development.
 The fire of civilization is going out all over the world, and fewer and fewer people think it is worth keeping lit.

 ● ● ●